fbuescher/FHEM_Powerrouter/README.md

 Data is retrieved from the website every hour.
 If battery_update_interval is defined battery values are retrieved by given interval (0 equals disabled)

+have a look at the timedrift_minutes Reading.
+This indicates how off the powerrouter-clock is.
+If It's 0, set delay to 5.
+This will shedule the update to 5 minutes after a full hour.
+If it's 5, either correct the clock or set delay to 10.